CS253-F20/project-cyoagen/Docs/iteration_report_4.md

     - Allow for a user to navigate through each game by making decisions.
 This will handle following the choices in the database and passing them to the front-end based on user input
         - Assigned To: Evan

-- Have users be able to create a game and see it on the browse games page
-    - Polish and tidy up each individual's work so that this experience is achievable by the end of the week
-        - The parts should mostly be there, now we just need to make the last touches to make sure they all work together
-            - Assigned To: Aaron